MohanKrishnaBade/php-cli/README.md

 # php-cli

-it's a cli tool that's written in golang for php documentation.
+it's a cli tool for php documentation.

 # How to use
 1) find an executable file depend upon your current operating system.